Half Janus: Locomotives in preservation

 There is one example of a Half Janus at the Appleby Frodingham Railway Preservation Society based at the Scunthorpe Steelworks in North Lincolnshire, another at Rocks by Rail and a third at the South Devon Railway.

-One example is 'Arnold Machine', which was brought into preservation at the society from Eccles Slag Co LTD. The locomotive served at Scunthorpe Steelworks, Normanby Park Works ran by United Steel Company at the time.
-'Arnold Machine' was built with the works number '2661' in 1958.
+One example is 'Arnold Machin', which was brought into preservation at the society from Eccles Slag Co., Ltd. The locomotive served at Scunthorpe Steelworks, Normanby Park Works run by United Steel Company at the time.
+'Arnold Machin' was built with the works number '2661' in 1958.
 The locomotive is currently being overhauled at the society sheds.

-'Arnold Machine' has a twin sister which is now located at Rocks by Rail, Loco '1382'.
+'Arnold Machin' has a twin sister which is now located at Rocks by Rail, Loco '1382'.
 It is currently preserved in its Colsterworth Mines, United Steel Company Maroon livery.
-Loco '1382' spent most of its working life at the Colsterworth Mines.
+Loco '1382' spent most of its working life at the Colsterworth Quarries.
 When this closed it moved to the Scunthorpe Steelworks Normanby Park Works site until the Normanby Park Works was closed in the 1990s.
 The locomotive was then preserved at Rocks by Rail.
 It moved to the Appleby Frodingham Railway Preservation Society in May 2015 to be overhauled.
 The locomotive then moved to Peak Rail in August 2016, along with two other locomotives owned by Andrew Briddon.
-After the overhaul was completed in 2019, the locomotive moved back to Rocks by Rail where is regularly operates on open days.
+After the overhaul was completed in 2019, the locomotive moved back to Rocks by Rail where she regularly operated on opening events at the railway.
+In early 2024 the locomotive was purchased by a private owner who decided to move the locomotive to the Buckinghamshire Railway Centre where she currently resides and operates.